Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.french.txt

 HISTORY

+Version 15:
+-Spanish version added, by Inueb and ElGamerViejuno.
+-Correct script name extension for script patching (compatibility code for JAP).

 Version 14:
 -Polish version: Fixed "Usable By" order
--Insert missing right bracket in general.tpa -Sarevok's armor and helmet should give "Protection from Magic" items.
+-Insert missing right bracket in general.tpa -Sarevok's armor and helmet should give "Protection from Magic" icons.
--(EET): improved compatibility with NPC_EE )imoen, Minsc, and Jaheira should keep their tomes in ID).
+-(EET): improved compatibility with NPC_EE (imoen, Minsc, and Jaheira should keep their tomes in ID).

 Version 13:
 -Winski should not be gone before the PC went for Sarevok in the Undercity Temple.